Google

 For Train Schedules try...

-Another good resource to plan your itinerary is TravelChinaGuide.com.
-This is a full-service China Travel Agent.
-They are in Xian, China and have a far-reaching guide to train time-tables.
-Use them as guidelines to plan your route and keep in mind that schedules change often and sometimes without much notice.
+Another good resource to plan your itinerary is http://trains.china.org.cn Here you find China train time-tables with a convenient Search option for major cities in China.
+This is not a booking agent and the itineraries, prices and timetables are for reference only.
+Use them as guidelines to plan your route and keep in mind that schedules and ticket prices change often and sometimes without much notice.

 To Book China Domestic Flights check out...